 With over 160 years of sporting history, the Royal Hong Kong Yacht Club is one of the oldest sporting institutions in the city.
 It resides on Kellet Island in Causeway Bay (which ceased being an island on completion of the Cross-Harbour Tunnel), on the foundations of an old naval powder magazine.
 Though membership is selective, its sailing and paddling lessons are open to the public.

 Sir David Tang conjures up thoughts of old Shanghai’s Jazz Age glory days with his art-heavy, retro-chic China Club on the top three floors of the Bank of China Building.
 Despite being a member’s club, it’s possible to book a table for dinner at the restaurant as a visitor.
 You’ll want to dress to impress though, as it has a strict dress code, so forget the flip-flops and shorts.

 This club is unashamedly all-American.
 But aside from its distinctive atmosphere, it’s also divided into two locations – the Town Club in Central and the Country Club in Tai Tam – providing it the largest square footage of a single club.
 Full membership is exclusive to US citizens residing in Hong Kong and has a long waiting list.

 Okay, so this one might not qualify as exclusive, but it’s certainly one of the most important platforms for art in Hong Kong.
-Since 1984 it’s hosted 1,400 exhibitions, 1,900 live-music shows and 8,150 stage performances, bringing a welcome slice of creativity to the city’s central business district.
+Since 1984 it’s hosted thousands of exhibitions, live-music shows and stage performances, bringing a welcome slice of creativity to the city’s central business district.
 The Fringe Club inhabits a Victorian era curved, blood and bandages-style building that remains an iconic and culturally relevant monument in Hong Kong.
 Emma Russell